remyarjun/DMGAN_language/README.md

 ## Code Setup

-Code is implemented in a local workstation NVIDIA DGX Station A100 Version 5.1.0 and our local machine NVIDIA Quadro RTX 8000.
+Code is implemented in a local workstation NVIDIA DGX Station A100 Version 5.1.0.

 ## Dependencies
 * `python 3.6.13`